Emil Sayfutdinov: Career history

-2007

-In 2007, Sayfutdinov remained with Polonia Bydgoszcz in Poland.
-It was very bad season for Bydgoszcz – they finished last in the Ekstraliga and were relegated from the top division for first time in their history.
-Sayfutdinov's average was 1.463 (36th place).
-He also made his debut in the Swedish Elitserien with Masarna Avesta who finished in 5th place in league.
+In 2006, he signed for Polish team Polonia Bydgoszcz and rode his first meeting in the Polish Ekstraliga, on 9 April 2006.
+Polonia Bydgoszcz finished 3rd in Polish Championship - Emil's average was 1.353 (38th place).
+In 2007, Sayfutdinov remained with Polonia Bydgoszcz, where he averaged 1.463 (36th place).
+He also made his debut in the Swedish Elitserien with Masarna who finished in 5th place in league.
+The following season (2007) he returned to Russian league with Mega-Lada Togliatti and won the league championship.
+In June 2007, Sayfutdinov took part in the Team U-21 World Championship and he also made his senior debut for Russia at the 2007 Speedway World Cup, finishing in sixth place.

-He returned to Russian league in 2007 with Mega-Lada Togliatti.
-Sayfutdinov won the Russian League Championship title and a bronze medal in Russian Pairs Championship.
-Mega-Lada took part in the European Club Champions' Cup – Sayfutdinov scored 0 points – but his team came 3rd in final.
-In the Individual under-21 Russian Championship he finished second.

-In June, Sayfutdinov took part in the Team U-21 World Championship.
-Sayfutdinov was Russia's top points scorer in the Qualifying Round 1, but Russia finished last and were knocked out of the competition.
-With the senior team – in July – he participated in the 2007 Speedway World Cup with Russia, finishing in sixth place.
 After winning the quarter and semi-finals, he qualified to the Individual U-21 World Championship Final.
-On 9 September 2007, Emil Sayfutdinov became the World Under-21 Champion for the first time with a 15-point maximum score, breaking the track record twice during the meeting.
+In September, he finished the year on a high, becoming the World Under-21 Champion for the first time with a 15-point maximum score, breaking the track record twice during the meeting.

-2008

-In 2008, Sayfutdinov remained with Polonia Bydgoszcz in Polish First League (second division).
-Polonia won league were promoted back to the Ekstraliga.
-In Swedish Elitserien he rode for Masarna Avesta, who were relegated after finishing the season in last place.
-In Russia, with Mega-Lada Togliatti, he won league championship title again.
+In 2008, Sayfutdinov remained with Polonia Bydgoszcz in the 2008 Polish speedway season winning the 1.Liga with the club.
+He also rode in Sweden for Masarna again and in Russia for Mega-Lada Togliatti, winning the league championship title again.
 Sayfutdinov won Individual U-21 Russian Champion title and won the silver medal in the Russian Senior Championship.
-With Mega-Lada he took part in the European Club Champions' Cup Final and won the European Club title.

-In June, he started in Team U-21 World Championship Qualifying Round 1, but the Russian team finished last again.
-In July, he participated in the 2008 Speedway World Cup.
+In July 2008, he participated in the 2008 Speedway World Cup.
 In the semi-final he was the top point scorer for Russia with 14 points.
-Sayfutdinov did not take part in the race-off because he was taking part in the Individual U-21 World Championship Semi-Final, where he won qualification to the final.
+Sayfutdinov did not take part in the race-off because he was taking part in the Individual U-21 World Championship semi-final, where he won qualification to the final.
 On 4 October 2008, he defended his World Under-21 Champion title, becoming the first rider to ever do so.
-In the final he beat Chris Holder again, and Jurica Pavlic.

-He started in the 2009 Speedway Grand Prix Qualification, but in the "Qualifying Round 3" he finished 8th and was knocked out of the competition.
-On 2008-10-28 Speedway Grand Prix Promoter and the SGP Commission nominated him as "permanent wild card" to 2009 Speedway Grand Prix.